 Red-fronted macaws are large macaws.
-This doesn’t mean they’re big – it just means that they’re not part of the mini macaw family.
-In fact, red-fronted macaws are the smallest of the large macaws.
+This doesn’t mean they’re big; it just means that they’re not part of the mini macaw family.
+Red-fronted macaws are the smallest of the large macaws.

 However, because they’re only 24 inches long, they’re not far off the average size of most mini macaws.

-While red-fronted macaws aren’t common in the wild due to habitat destruction, ingestion of pesticides, and illegal trapping for the pet market, they’re readily available as pets.
+While red-fronted macaws aren’t common in the wild due to habitat destruction, pesticide ingestion, and illegal trapping for the pet market, they’re readily available as pets.

 In captivity, they’re curious birds who love climbing and exploring.
 Most medium-sized cages are suitable, and the average home offers enough room for them to stretch their legs and wings.

-Most red-bellied macaws reach 18 inches in length, including the tail, and weigh roughly 300 g.
-Males are larger and are distinguished from the females by their bigger heads.
+Most red-bellied macaws reach 18 inches in length, including the tail, and weigh 300 g.
+Males are larger and are distinguished from females by their bigger heads.

-Because of their manageable size, they’ve been relentlessly hunted and captured for the pet trade.
-However, they’re not easy to look after in captivity because they have specific dietary requirements.
-They typically eat clay and palm tree seeds.
+Due to their manageable size, they’ve been relentlessly hunted and captured for the pet trade.
+However, they’re not easy to look after in captivity because they eat clay and palm tree seeds.

-Their full diet is a bit of a mystery, which is why many owners fail to give them the food they need, causing them to suffer from several diet-related health conditions and nutritional deficiencies.
-They either lose weight or become too fat.
+Their full diet is a bit of a mystery, which is why many owners fail to give them the food they need, causing them to experience nutritional deficiencies.

 Also known as the chestnut-fronted macaw, severe macaws are one of the larger mini macaws.
 However, they’re considered medium-sized parrots.